 I’m a former Open City Fellow and Witness Fellow at the Asian American Writers Workshop and a former Equitable Cities Fellow at Next City.
 My reporting has been supported by grants from Solitary Watch and Investigative Reporters and Editors.

 I’ve worked on large investigative projects but also enjoy policy analysis and essays that envision possible worlds.

-I write fiction and poetry and curate literary events in NYC; from 2016-2018 I hosted Final Fantasy Reading Series, a literary performance series based in Crown Heights, Brooklyn.
+I also write fiction and poetry and curate literary events in NYC; from 2016-2018 I hosted Final Fantasy Reading Series, a literary performance series based in Crown Heights, Brooklyn.
+I still host pop-up readings and am cultivating a workshop series.

 If you want to say hi you can email me at Roshan dot Abraham at Gmail or follow me on twitter.
-I also have a newsletter called “House of Tomorrow” where you can with more in-depth thoughts, analysis, feelings and life updates.
+I also have a newsletter that is about music, books, occasional analysis but mostly just vibes.